Chords in the Key of C

 C Major on Guitar

 C Major is one of the most guitar-friendly keys.
 Most of its diatonic chords can be played as open chord shapes or straightforward barre chords.
 Guitarists playing in C Major often use open voicings for a full, resonant sound, or move up the neck for a brighter tone.
-If the chords are too challenging in this key, use our capo chart to find a comfortable capo position that lets you play easier shapes while still sounding in C Major.
+If the chords are too challenging in this key, use our capo chart for C Major to find a comfortable capo position that lets you play easier shapes while still sounding in C Major.
+To work with these chords in a key-agnostic way, see our Nashville Number System chart for C Major — the same chords expressed as numbers that work in any key without rewriting.

 Ready to write in C Major?
 Drag these chords onto your lyrics in Chordly.